IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

    ```js
    Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp.xcodeproj
    ```
-1. Set the `UID2EnvironmentEUID` key to `NO` in `Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist` in Xcode's editor.
-Alternatively you can use `plutil` from the command line:
+1. In `Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist` in Xcode's editor, set the `UID2EnvironmentEUID` key to `NO`.
+Alternatively, you can use `plutil` from the command line:
    ```console
    plutil -replace UID2EnvironmentEUID -bool NO Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist
    ```
-   To use a EUID environment,
+   To use an EUID environment:
    ```console
    plutil -replace UID2EnvironmentEUID -bool YES Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist
    ```